MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Calendar/New-MgUserEventAttachment.md

----
+﻿---
 external help file: Microsoft.Graph.Calendar-help.xml Module Name: Microsoft.Graph.Calendar online version: https://learn.microsoft.com/powershell/module/microsoft.graph.calendar/new-mgusereventattachment
 schema: 2.0.0
-ms.prod: outlook
 ---

 # New-MgUserEventAttachment

 ## SYNOPSIS
 Use this API to create a new Attachment.
-An attachment can be one of the following types: All these types of attachment resources are derived from the attachmentresource.
+An attachment can be one of the following types: All these types of attachment resources are derived from the attachment\nresource.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [New-MgBetaUserEventAttachment](/powershell/module/Microsoft.Graph.Beta.Calendar/New-MgBetaUserEventAttachment?view=graph-powershell-beta)

 ## SYNTAX